Best Alexa devices Android Central 2021

 Best Amazon Alexa smart thermostat: ecobee SmartThermostat with Voice Control

 While the best smart thermostat list is not as extensive as other smart products, some heavy hitters exist in this space.
 One of our favorite smart thermostats and the best with Alexa is the ecobee Smart Thermostat with Voice Control.
 Not only do you get smart features like a touch display and the ability to create schedules and routines with ease, but you get Alexa built-in.
-There's nothing cooler than seeing Alexa's blue LEDs light up on that black squircle on your wall whenever you make a request.
+Of course, there's nothing cooler than seeing Alexa's blue LEDs light up on that black squircle on your wall whenever you make a request.
 It reminds us of HAL 9000 from 2001: A Space Odyssey (only not as creepy).

 This ecobee also comes paired with a smart sensor to help you better manage the temperature in rooms that may not have the same exposure as the base unit, and you can purchase additional sensors to put around your home.
 The company claims that its smart sensors and intelligent thermostat can help you reduce your heating and cooling costs by up to 23% per year, so while this thermostat is pricey, it's cost-effective.